- Is H.E.L.P. Miami a Scientology school?

 No. We do not have our own bus, however, several of our students do use a private bus service to get to and from school on a daily basis.
 The registrar can provide you contact information for local bus/van services.
 It is up to the parent/guardian to make transportation arrangements.
 (Note: Transportation fees are not covered by the McKay Scholarship or the Step Up for Students grants.)

-Do the private school students at H.E.L.P.
+Do the alternative education center students at H.E.L.P.
 Miami wear uniforms?

 No. Kindergarten through middle school students DO need to wear a school polo on all field trips.
 Polos are $15.
 (See School Rules page for school dress code.)